cakephp/docs/en/core-libraries/validation.rst

         ])
         ->allowEmptyDateTime('published')
         ->add('published', 'boolean', [
-            'rule' => 'boolean'
+            'rule' => 'boolean',
         ])
         ->requirePresence('body')
         ->add('body', 'length', [
             'rule' => ['minLength', 50],
-            'message' => 'Articles must have a substantial body.'
+            'message' => 'Articles must have a substantial body.', ]);
-        ]);

 As seen in the example above, validators are built with a fluent interface that